-Muscle aches or myalgia are possible side effects of cancer and cancer treatment.
-Muscle aches can occur on their own or they can be associated with other symptoms (muscle weakness, cramps, or depression).
+Muscle aches or myalgia are possible side effects of cancer and cancer treatments.
+Sometimes muscle aches are associated with other symptoms (muscle weakness, cramps, or depression).

 It may affect a specific area in the body or the whole body.
 The aches might be constant or come and go.
-It can affect your quality of life, limit mobility, and make other symptoms worse, when untreated.
+It can affect your quality of life, limit mobility, and make other symptoms worse when left untreated.

 How bad are my muscle aches?

-Severe: Severe pain; limiting self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).
+Severe: Pain score of 7 or higher.
+This pain is bad enough to stop you from even the most basic (self-care) activities of daily life, like eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet.

 - A massage therapist can do a gentle therapeutic massage that may help ease muscle pain.